Does Car Insurance Cover Rodent Damage?

 Ask your adjuster about OEM vs. aftermarket wiring

 Some insurers default to aftermarket parts for wiring repairs, which can affect vehicle systems like ADAS sensors or emissions controls.
-Ask upfront so you're not surprised.
+Ask before repairs begin so there are no surprises after the fact.

 5. 5